elasticsearch-dump/elasticsearch-dump/README.md

 --ignore-errors
-                    Will continue the read/write loop on write error (default: false)
+                    Will continue the read/write loop on write error (default: false) --ignore-es-write-errors
+                    Will continue the read/write loop on a write error from elasticsearch (default: true)
 --scrollId
                     The last scroll Id returned from elasticsearch.
                     This will allow dumps to be resumed used the last scroll Id &